944 Hidalgo: Orbit and classification

 Hidalgo orbits the Sun at a distance of 1.9–9.5 AU once every 13 years and 9 months (5,024 days; semi-major axis of 5.74 AU).
 Its orbit has a high eccentricity of 0.66 and an inclination of 43° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation on 31 October 1920.

 With a semi-major axis between that of Jupiter (5.2 AU) and Neptune (30.1 AU), Hidalgo is a member of the dynamically unstable population of centaurs, located between the classical asteroids and the trans-Neptunian objects.
 The Minor Planet Center classifies it both as main-belt asteroid and unusual object due to an orbital eccentricity higher than 0.5.
 Hidalgo has traditionally been considered an asteroid because centaurs were not recognized as a distinct class until the discovery of 2060 Chiron in 1977.
 Alternatively, cis-Neptunian object and distant object are more generic terms that also includes objects further out the Solar System.

 Hidalgo's orbit takes it to the inner edge of the asteroid belt and as far out as to the orbit of Saturn (9.0–10.1 AU), a characteristic normally associated with Saturn's family of comets.
 Some astronomers therefore suspect that it was once a comet.
 It is a Jupiter- and Saturn-crosser.
 Strictly speaking, Hidalgo is a Saturn-grazer rather than a crosser as its aphelion does not clear Saturn's.
 The object's severe orbital inclination is suspected to be the result of a close encounter with Jupiter.
 Even as recently as 1922, Hidalgo passed within 0.89 AU of Jupiter.
 Its orbit has a Jupiter minimum orbit intersection distance of only 0.33 AU.

 It is unlikely there are any large satellites orbiting Hidalgo larger than about 15 kilometers across.
 Observations from the Very Large Telescope in 2003 ruled out any secondary objects brighter than V=19.5 further than 200 kilometers from the asteroid.
-However, smaller moons have not been ruled out.
+However, smaller or closer-in moons have not been ruled out.